SPECIAL EFFECTS ENGINEER.

 I simply ask it to draw a circle, or a line, or a box.
 You give it the colour, the co-ords and it does the rest.

-It still takes some serious programming to get the results you want, but nowhere near what it could have taken.
+It still takes some lengthy programming to get the results you want, but nowhere near what it could have taken.

 I have an Arduino UNO (left) and and a Mega 2560 (right).